mongodb/specifications/source/unified-test-format/unified-test-format.rst

 If `test.outcome <test_outcome_>`_ is specified, for each `collectionData`_
 therein the test runner MUST assert that the collection contains exactly the expected data.
-The test runner MUST query each collection using the internal MongoClient, an ascending sort order on the ``_id`` field (i.e. ``{ _id: 1 }``), a "primary" read preference, a "local" read concern.
+The test runner MUST query each collection using an internal MongoClient, an ascending sort order on the ``_id`` field (i.e. ``{ _id: 1 }``), a "primary" read preference, a "local" read concern.
 When comparing collection data, the rules in `Evaluating Matches`_ do not apply and the documents MUST